 9. Bowens Island

 Their popular frogmore stew is a play on a lowcountry boil filled with shrimp, sausage, corn on the cob, and potatoes.
 Order several seafood platters like the shrimp platter and the Fried Oyster Platter then share with your bestie.
+Or if you prefer your seafood raw they have an extensive oyster bar.

 Pro Tip: Bowens Island is super casual, their focus is on delivering amazing fresh seafood for your dining enjoyment.